-When I heard ‘Rudi’ in the Pound Bar it really was a Road to Damascus experience to me.
-It wasn’t so much as setting up a record label to me – I just wanted people to know that there was something happening here in Belfast because when I grew up in Belfast in the sixties there were eighty clubs in and around Belfast that you could hear live music from – big ballrooms like the Plaza Ballroom in Chichester Street where they had a revolving stage, and they used to open up on a Wednesday and Friday and have lunchtime sessions there because I used to mitch off school to go to them.
+When I heard ‘Rudi’ in the Pound Bar, it really was a Road to Damascus experience.
+It wasn’t so much as setting up a record label to me - I just wanted people to know that something was happening here in Belfast because when I grew up in Belfast in the sixties, there were eighty clubs in and around Belfast that you could hear live music from - big ballrooms like the Plaza Ballroom in Chichester Street where they had a revolving stage.
+They used to open up on a Wednesday and Friday and have lunchtime sessions because I used to mitch off school to go to them.
 [Laughs] I used to tell the teachers that I had to go to the Royal Hospital for an appointment about my glass eye and I would be down there with all the beautiful girls who were a lot older than me.
 In this area where I’m living now, there were about eight wee places I remember you could go to hear live music.
-It really was the swinging sixties – it was just a tremendous time to grow up.
+It really was the swinging sixties - it was just a tremendous time to grow up.
 I thought the sixties was a party that was never going to end.
 It was fifty years ago I started doing DJ.
-I started off in a youth club playing my records with my Dansette record player, and then I started doing DJ in Holywood, Bangor and Belfast.
+I started in a youth club playing my records with my Dansette record player, and then I started doing DJ in Holywood, Bangor and Belfast.
 It was great.